Guidelines for Establishing and Maintaining Cyber-Physical-Systems' Cyber-Resilience

-a. assess and address vulnerabilities of software for a cyber physical system utilizing systems engineering principles to ensure security and resilience throughout the lifecycle of the system,
+a. assess and address vulnerabilities and weaknesses of software for a cyber physical system utilizing systems engineering principles to ensure security and resilience throughout the lifecycle of the system,

 b. conduct software assurance and analysis, considering impact on the product’s software, hardware, and firmware,

 c. address different areas of concern that includes consideration of the interfaces and network of the system and command and control that could be manipulated through a physical process and/or physical input of the data flow and computation,

 d. perform design validation and verification to assess security and resiliency of software impacting the cyber physical system safety, security and integrity across the complete lifecycle.